maty0609/devwks-intro-to-cd/workshop/04-blue-green-deployment.md

 In this part we will be doing following tasks:
 - Deploy Consul Service Resolver and Splitter
 - Configure Consul Ingress
-- Steer traffic from version 1 to version 2
+- Steer traffic from Chuck Norris Application version 1 to version 2

-## Blue/Green Deployments
+## Blue Green Deployment
 Blue green deployment is an application release model that gradually transfers user traffic from a previous version of an app or microservice to a nearly identical new release.
 To transfer the traffic between two different version we will need to split the traffic.
 Traffic splitting makes use of configuration entries to centrally configure services and Envoy proxies.
-There are three configuration entries you need to create to enable traffic splitting:
-- Service defaults for the API service to set the protocol to HTTP.
-- Service splitter which defines the traffic split between the service subsets.
-- Service resolver which defines which service instances are version 1 and 2.

 ## Deploy Service Resolver and Splitter
+Leet's start with Service defaults for the API service to set the protocol to HTTP:
 ```bash
 cat > chuck-norris-app-service-default.yaml <<EOF
 apiVersion: consul.hashicorp.com/v1alpha1